 These small streets in Northwest Portland, just a few blocks north of the Pearl, are another lively hub of urban activity.
 The district begins at Burnside Street and continues to around Overton Street – the streets in this neighborhood are in alphabetical order.

 Many art galleries are located in this section of Northwest Portland, as well as cafes, restaurants, and more shopping – dog lovers will particularly enjoy the Hip Hound.

 Try a slice at the counter at Escape from New York Pizza, but just the one – a scoop or two at Salt and Straw further down the block is a must.
-Now with branches at various cities on the west coast, this innovative shop started as a Portland street cart.
+With branches in various cities on the west coast, this innovative shop started as a Portland street cart.

 They specialize in fascinating flavor combinations that work surprisingly well – like pear and blue cheese – as well as more conventional and absolutely delicious tastes.

 Blue Star Donuts is another Portland company specializing in premium quality brioche-dough donuts in flavors like Raspberry Rosemary Buttermilk and Cointreau Creme Brulee.